-Periodically, you may wish to analyze the average number of times users trigger a given event over time.
+Periodically, you may wish to analyze the average number of times users take a specific action over time.
 The value of this kind of insight is to understand whether it’s your per-user engagement that’s increasing or just your overall count of users.

 To set this up in Heap, complete the following steps:

-2. Click Run Query.
+6. Click View results.
 This will generate a graph like this:

 3. To figure out the per-user average, we’ll need to do some math.
-Click the Export button in the top-right corner and open up the file in Excel or another spreadsheet software.
+Click the Actions button in the top-right corner, then select Export result to CSV.
+Once the file downloads, open it in Excel or another spreadsheet software.
 Please note that this .csv file will show up to 100,000 rows of data.

 You should see something like this: